3. Unbreakable (2000)

 While The Sixth Sense had knocked its twist out of the park and Unbreakable had satisfied its notably less-mainstream audience with a twist of its own, Signs was unable to capture the same magic for portions of its audience, Shyamalan’s insistence upon returning to the religion-fuelled work of his first theatrical release Wide Awake proving to be a huge turn off for post-9/11 America – an audience notably more sceptical and less willing to accept the idea of “everything being alright in the end”.

-Whether the twist worked or not, Signs had more than enough going for it for at least 4/5 of its run-time to be considered a very strong offering from a director still only improving upon his reputation at the time, and the combination of his own willingness to let spooks simmer and actors gather empathy made for a remarkable sci-fi horror overall – one with all the marks of some of the industry’s great masters of tension, not least those of Alfred Hitchcock.
+Whether the twist worked or not, Signs had more than enough going for it for at least four fifths of its run-time to be considered a very strong offering from a director still only improving upon his reputation at the time, and the combination of his own willingness to let spooks simmer and actors gather empathy made for a remarkable sci-fi horror overall – one with all the marks of some of the industry’s great masters of tension, not least Alfred Hitchcock.

 Recommended for you: You’ve Been Watching ‘Signs’ Wrong